-17.00 Sexual Assault/Misconduct
+16.00 Sexual Assault/Misconduct

-No person or group of individuals shall engage in sexual behavior towards any individual against their will and without their affirmative consent.
-Such behavior includes, but is not limited to, touching, pinching, patting, or pressing up against someone, exposing genitalia, sexual based stalking, or sexual exploitation.
-Sexual exploitation may include but is not limited to invasion of sexual privacy, non-consensual use of photographs, video or audio-taping of sexual activity, engaging in voyeurism or knowingly transmitting an STI or HIV to another student.

-- Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
+- .01 Sexual Misconduct- No person or group of individuals shall engage in sexual behavior towards any individual against their will and without their affirmative consent.
+Behaviors include, but are not limited to, touching, pinching, patting, or pressing up against someone, exposing genitalia, sexual based stalking or knowingly transmitting an STI or HIV to another person and/or person(s). - .02 Sexual Exploitation- No person or group of individuals shall engage in behavior that invades sexual privacy, including voyeurism, non-consensual use, dissemination, or transmission of photographs, video or audiotaping of sexual activity.
+Sexual exploitation may also include the non-consensual use, dissemination, or transmission of any material that shows unclothed or exposed intimate part(s) of another person, and/or person(s).
+This would include materials generated by and/or disseminated through artificial intelligence (AI). - Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression. - The Principles of Consent are: - a.
 Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act. - b.
 Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol. - c.
 Consent may be initially given but withdrawn at any time. - d.
 Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
 Incapacitation may be caused by the lack of consciousness or being asleep, being involuntarily restrained, or if an individual otherwise cannot consent.
 Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent. - e.
-Consent cannot be given when it is the result of any coercion, intimidation, force, or threat of harm. f.
+Consent cannot be given when it is the result of any coercion, intimidation, force, or threat of harm. - f.
 When consent is withdrawn or can no longer be given, sexual activity must stop.